loong-cy/Automated-Receipt-Processing-System/README.md

 />](https://www.youtube.com/embed/3dIT0ZtFOUc)

 ## Credits
 This project was built as a personal learning exercise.
-It was based on and expanded from the following resources:
+It was based on and expanded from the following resource:
 * **Tutorial**: Build an Automated Text Processor using Lambda, Textract & DynamoDB by Tech with Yeshwanth